2020–21 Men's Volleyball Thailand League

 The 2020–21 Men's Volleyball Thailand League is the 16th season of the Men's Volleyball Thailand League, the top Thai professional league for men's volleyball clubs.
 It was established in 2005 and is also known as Daikin Men's Volleyball Thailand League due to the sponsorship deal with Daikin.
 A total of eight teams will compete in the league.
 The season began on 12 November 2020 and is scheduled to conclude in 2021.
-This season will be organized by the Thailand Volleyball Association (TVA) instead Thailand Volleyball Co.,Ltd. COVID-19 has spread to Thailand which affects the sporting seasons.
+This season will be organized by the Thailand Volleyball Association (TVA) instead of Thailand Volleyball Co., Ltd. COVID-19 has spread to Thailand which affects the sporting seasons.

 Teams

 Eight teams compete in the league – the top six teams from the previous season and the two teams promoted from the Pro Challenge.
 The promoted teams are Samut Prakan VC and Rangsit University.
 Rangsit University retains its position after relegation in previous season, while Samut Prakan VC reaches a top division for the first time.
 Samut Prakan VC replaced Opart 369 (relegated after four years in the top division) and this is the comeback of Samut Prakan VC for seven years before play in Thailand league.